cloudnative-pg/cloudnative-pg.github.io/content/blog/customizing-hcl/index.md

 ## Summary
 Last week [Jonathan Gonzalez]((https://cloudnative-pg.io/authors/jgonzalez/)) wrote an [article]((https://cloudnative-pg.io/blog/building-images-bake/)) on how to customize docker images using an override hcl file.
 So I started with the [hcl file]((https://raw.githubusercontent.com/cloudnative-pg/cloudnative-pg.github.io/refs/heads/main/content/blog/building-images-bake/bake.hcl)) he worte and adopted it to fit my needs.
+After a troubleshooting session, he ask me to share the changes I did.
+So here we are.

 ## Instructions